raspberrypilearning/deck-of-cards/en/step_1.md

 title: What is object-oriented programming?
 ---

 You have probably heard of object-oriented programming, but perhaps you are unsure about what it is.
-Maybe you have ven attempted to read guides or books but got lost in the jargon.
+Maybe you have even attempted to read guides or books but got lost in the jargon.

 Object-oriented programming is integral to many programming languages and it is simply a different style of programming.